dbp-osel/PFACalculatorTool/README.md

 This tool is developed to estimate the lethal PFA from input pulse parameters.

 ## Running the Program
-You can directly run the program in this package by visiting [the live PFACalculatorTool Page](https://dbp-osel.github.io/PFACalculatorTool/) and follow the instructions on the page.
+You can directly run the program in this package by visiting [the live PFA Calculator webpage](https://dbp-osel.github.io/PFACalculatorTool/) and follow the instructions on the page.

 Alternatively, you can clone this repository to your local disk by issuing the following command on the command line:
 ```bash